usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

     part of a security authorization process as described in NIST SP 800-37, Revision 1 [[SP 800-37]](#SP800-37).

-5.  *Periodically reassess the information system to determine technology refresh requirements* – The agency shall periodically reassess the information system to ensure that the identity authentication requirements continue to be satisfied.
+5.  *Periodically reassess the system to determine technology refresh requirements* – The agency shall periodically reassess the system to ensure that the identity authentication requirements continue to be satisfied.
 NIST SP 800-37, Revision 1 [[SP 800-37]](#SP800-37) provides guidelines on the frequency, depth and breadth of periodic reassessments.
 As with